 3. Is it effective to have marketing materials in your vehicle?
 What are the best materials and the best approach to handing them out?

 It is absolutely necessary to have marketing materials in my vehicles.
-I have my portfolio, business cards, and pamphlets including select pieces for my passengers to experience the quality of my jewelry.
+I have my portfolio, business cards, and pamphlets including select pieces for my passengers to experience the quality of my bracelets.
 If they take a look at my portfolio, I always ask them their thoughts to keep them engaged.
 It also helps me to know what they think about my pieces.

 4. After doing my taxes this year, I’m realizing that the margins for having your own taxi business are not very high.
 What things can drivers do to grow their business and grow their profit margins?